 View More Criminal Defense Articles

 While fairly easy to define, the determination of legal Probable Cause in any particular case depends on the facts and circumstances of the case.
-A Georgia Criminal Defense Lawyer can help a client argue to the court that probable cause did not exist in their case.
+Georgia criminal law attorneys can help a client argue to the court that probable cause did not exist in their case.

 Probable Cause comes into play in several situations in criminal cases: